zhaotxtina/UDac_Colla_and_Comp/README.md

 - model.py and maddpg.py: the multi-agent ddpg maddpg pytorch model and agent modules
 - README.md markdown file: Description of project and instructions
 - report_proj_collacomp.html or report_proj_collacomp.pdf: export of the project report with the name Report.html or Report.pdf.
-- model weights files: Contains the model weights of the successful agent, named checkpoint_actor.pth, checkpoint_critic.pth
+- model weights files: Contains the model weights of the successful agent, named checkpoint_actor2.pth, checkpoint_critic2.pth
 - Images folder: images used for the project agent environment